mhewedy/vermin/README.md

 $ vermin
 Create, control and connect to VirtualBox VM instances

+Usage:
+  vermin [command]

+Examples:

-You can start using vermin by creating a vm from an image.
+You can use vermin by creating a VM from an image.

 To list all images available:
 $ vermin images

 Then you can create a vm using:
 $ vermin create <image>

-Usage:
-  vermin [command]

 Available Commands:
-  completion  Generates completion scripts (Bash, Zsh and PowerShell) cp          Copy files between host and VM create      Create VM from an image help        Help about any command images      List all available images ip          Show IP address for a running VM mount       Mount host path inside the VM port        Forward port(s) from a VM to host ps          List VMs rm          Remove a VM ssh         ssh into a running VM start       Start a VM stop        Stop a VM tag         Tag a VM
+  completion  Generates shell completion scripts cp          Copy files between a VM and the local filesystem create      Create a new VM exec        Run a command in a running VM help        Help about any command images      List remote and cached images ip          Show IP address for a running VM mount       Mount local filesystem inside the VM port        Forward port(s) from a VM to host ps          List VMs restart     Restart one or more VMs rm          Remove one or more VM ssh         ssh into a running VM start       Start one or more stopped VMs stop        Stop one or more running VMs tag         Tag a VM

 Flags: